On the Global Optimality of Policy Gradient Methods in General Utility Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning with general utilities (RLGU) has emerged as a general framework to unify a range of RL applications where the objective of the RL agent cannot be simply cast as a standard expected cumulative reward \citep{zhang_bedi_wang_koppel22}.
-For instance, in imitation learning, the objective is to learn a policy by minimizing the divergence between the state-action occupancy measure induced by the policy and expert demonstrations \citep{ho-ermon16gail}.
+Reinforcement learning with general utilities (RLGU) has emerged as a general framework to unify a range of RL applications where the objective of the RL agent cannot be simply cast as a standard expected cumulative reward \citep{zhang-et-al20variational}.
+For instance, in imitation learning, the objective is to learn a policy minimizing the divergence between the induced state-action occupancy measure and expert demonstrations \citep{ho-ermon16gail}.
 In pure exploration, the goal is to learn a policy to explore the state space in a reward-free setting by maximizing the entropy of the state occupancy measure induced by the agent's policy \citep{hazan-et-al19}.
-Other examples include risk-averse and constrained RL \citep{garcia-fernandez15}, diverse skills discovery \citep{eysenbach-et-al19}, and experiment design~\citep{mutny-et-al23}.\\
+Other examples include risk-averse and constrained RL \citep{garcia-fernandez15}, diverse skills discovery \citep{eysenbach-et-al19}, and experiment design~\citep{mutny-et-al23}.

 It is well known that the standard RL objective can be written as a linear functional of the occupancy measure.
-To capture all the aforementioned applications, the RLGU objective is a possibly nonlinear functional of the state action occupancy measure induced by the policy \citep{zhang_bedi_wang_koppel22}.
+To capture all the aforementioned applications, the RLGU objective is a possibly nonlinear functional of the state action occupancy measure induced by the policy \citep{zhang-et-al20variational}.
 Due to non-linearity, policy gradient algorithms for solving RLGU problems face the major bottleneck of occupancy measure estimation.
-Prior works \citep{hazan-et-al19,zhang_bedi_wang_koppel22} have focused on the tabular setting where the state action occupancy measure needs to be estimated for \textit{each} state action pair using Monte Carlo estimation via sampling trajectories.
-However, this setting is restrictive for larger state and actions spaces where tabular methods will become intractable due to the curse of dimensionality.\\
+Prior works \citep{hazan-et-al19,zhang-et-al20variational} have mostly focused on the tabular setting where the state-action occupancy measure needs to be estimated for \textit{each} state-action pair using Monte Carlo estimation via sampling trajectories.
+However, this setting is restrictive for larger state and action spaces where tabular methods become intractable due to the curse of dimensionality.
+This scalability issue stands as an important challenge to overcome to establish RLGU as a general unified framework for which efficient algorithms exist to solve its larger state-action space instances.

-This scalability issue stands as an important challenge to overcome to establish RLGU as a general unified framework for which efficient algorithms exist to solve its larger state action space instances.
-Our goal is to address this scalability challenge by proposing a simple algorithm for the general and flexible RLGU framework.
-In the standard RL setting, several approaches using function approximation have been fruitfully used to approximate action-value functions and scale to large state-action spaces.
-However, to the best of our knowledge, this issue remains open for RL problems with general utilities.
-To this end, we summarize our contributions as follows.\\